-Have there been any positives you’ve been able to take?
+Have there been any positives?

 “Our team is a lot closer and more open now.
 It's like a family trying to survive.
 Everybody knows everything about our status, which might be a bit frightening, but it also helps everybody to understand what the real situation is.
 At least you don't have that uncertainty in you, knowing what's going to happen.